ab9rf/scripts/docs/devel/export-map.rst

 --------

 ``export-map``
-    Exports the fortress map to JSON with ALL data included
+    Export the fortress map to JSON with ALL data included.

 ``export-map include -m -s -v``
-    Exports the fortress map to JSON with only materials, shape, and variant data included
+    Export the fortress map to JSON with only materials, shape, and variant data included.

 ``export-map exclude --variant --hidden --light``
-    Exports the fortress map to JSON with variant, hidden, and light data excluded
+    Export the fortress map to JSON with variant, hidden, and light data excluded.

 Required
 --------